When the Buzz Fades: How Radiation Is Silencing the Bees

 Biology Under Siege

-The Wrocław study is part of a growing body of research hinting at a sobering truth: electromagnetic fields (EMFs), especially in the radiofrequency range, may have deeper and more widespread biological effects than we've allowed ourselves to believe.
+The Wrocław study adds to a growing body of research suggesting that electromagnetic fields (EMFs), particularly in the radiofrequency range, may have biological effects worth closer examination.

-Our cells, like the bees’, run on signals.
+Our cells, like the bees’, operate through finely tuned electrical and chemical signals.

-When the surrounding world is flooded with artificial signals (whether from 4G towers, 5G repeaters, WiFi routers, smart meters, or Bluetooth beacons) it creates a kind of electrical smog.
+When the world around us is saturated with artificial signals…from 4G towers, 5G repeaters, WiFi routers, smart meters, and Bluetooth devices…some researchers describe it as a kind of “electrical smog.”

 The Invisibility of Harm